Hunter Renfrow Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Season Stats

-- Renfrow has caught 28 passes on 38 targets for 305 yards and two touchdowns, averaging 61.0 yards per game.
+- Renfrow has added 305 yards on 28 grabs and two touchdowns.
+He has been targeted 38 times and averages 61.0 receiving yards per game.

 - Renfrow has been the target of 18.5% (38 total) of his team's 205 passing attempts this season.